Huntington Station, New York

-Huntington Station is a hamlet and census-designated place (CDP) in the Town of Huntington in Suffolk County, on Long Island, in New York, in the United States.
-The population was reported as 34,878 with the 2020 census.
-It is considered part of the greater Huntington area, which is anchored by Huntington.
+Huntington Station (historically known as Fairground) is a hamlet and census-designated place (CDP) located within the Town of Huntington in Suffolk County, on Long Island, in New York, United States.
+It is considered part of the Greater Huntington area, which is anchored by Huntington.
+The population was 34,878 at the time of the 2020 census.

 History

+What is now Huntington Station was originally inhabited by Matinecock Native Americans.
+In the 17th century, European colonists – primarily English along with some Dutch – began to settle the area.

-The hamlet was named for its railroad station, and was originally known as "Fairground".
+The hamlet was named for the local, eponymous railroad station, and was originally known as "Fairground."

 Huntington Station was the birthplace of poet Walt Whitman.
-His home remains there as a museum.
+His home in the adjacent hamlet of South Huntington remains standing as a landmark, and is used as a museum.

 Economy

-Across from the Walt Whitman Museum on Route 110 are the Walt Whitman Shops, a large shopping mall.
+Across from the Walt Whitman Museum on Route 110 are the Walt Whitman Shops – a large shopping mall owned by Simon Property Group.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 14.2 km2, all land.